ShakirKhurshid/content-aware-recolor-Pytorch/readme.md

 # Content Aware Image Recolorization
-A deep neural network  which recolors an image according to a given target color that is useful to express image in various color concepts.
+A deep neural network  which recolors an image according to a given target colour that is useful to express images in various colour concepts.
 The network is capable of performing a content-aware recolorization based on the target palette.

 ### Results